Social Security Administration (SSA) Monthly Data for

-This dataset contains fiscal year data and is currently available in the following formats:
+This dataset contains data for fiscal years 2008 - 2011 and is currently available in the following formats:

-Pursuant to statute, claims for disability benefits are usually sent by SSA to a state agency which, following SSA rules and guidelines, makes the determination for SSA as to whether or not a claimant meets the disability criteria.
+Pursuant to statute, claims for disability benefits are usually sent by the SSA to a state agency which, following SSA rules and guidelines, makes the determination for the SSA as to whether or not a claimant meets the disability criteria.

 Beyond the factor of disability, benefit eligibility and amount for SSDI depends primarily on the earnings of the person against which a claim is being made.
 In addition to being found disabled, benefit eligibility and amount for SSI benefits depends on income and resources available plus other factors such as residency and US citizenship status.
-While a state agency makes a determination concerning whether or not a claimant is disabled, SSA makes a separate determination as to whether all applicable non-disability eligibility requirements have been met.
+While a state agency makes a determination concerning whether or not a claimant is disabled, the SSA makes a separate determination as to whether all applicable non-disability eligibility requirements have been met.
 Both determinations must be favorable in order for disability benefits to be awarded.

 Data Collection Description